CSPI-QE/ocp-ci-docs/docs/Procedure/Documentation/Step_Registry_Documentation_Guide.md

   - **Mount Path**: `/tmp/secrets/credentials`
 ```

-In the `useage` section of this documentation, please try to be specific and give any addition information you may  think is needed to understand what that credential is why it is needed in this step.
+In the `usage` section of this documentation, please try to be specific and give any additional information you may  think is needed to understand what that credential is and why it is needed in this step.

 ## Automatically Generated Documentation
 OpenShift CI has implemented a great way to autogenerate documentation for a step, but it does not give as a good way to be as specific as we'd like to be in our documentation.
 The documentation can be found at the following link: https://steps.ci.openshift.org/